-Parent Representative – Diane Hall
+Parent Representative – Trisha Lee

 Parent Representative and P&C Liaison – Felicity Walker

-I have two daughters at Scarborough Primary School, in Pre-Primary and Year 2.
+I have two daughters at Scarborough Primary School, in Year 3 and Year 1.
 The girls were both born in the Northern Territory, but my partner and I have lived in and around Scarborough for most of our adult lives.
 Professionally, I have a science background, and am passionate about ensuring our students have access to the resources they need to develop scientific literacy.
 I am an active member of the school community, having been a class representative, P and C member, and resident vegetable gardener.
 I look forward to a continuing relationship with the school as my children progress through their primary schooling, and being able to contribute to the school through board membership.

 Principal – Jason Crofts